 Nick Pineault: It is.
 They’ll probably do a movie about it we call The Olive Oil Godfather.

-Now, what would be that one thing that you would recommend everyone has in their kitchen that helps with their fat burning?
+Now, what would be that one thing you recommend to everyone in their kitchen that helps with their fat burning?

-What do you recommend people include in their kitchen to help with fat burning?
+What do you recommend people include in their kitchens to help burn fat?

-Nick Pineault: I will repeat myself here, but cooking oils are really important because you almost use them at every single meal.
-When you cook eggs in the morning and then you have steaks at night, you are always using them in small quantities.
+Nick Pineault: I will repeat myself here, but cooking oils are important because you almost use them at every meal.
+When you cook eggs in the morning and steaks at night, you are always using them in small quantities.

 The one thing that I suggest adding for people would be coconut oil.
-Let’s call it Virgin Coconut Oil is the one that tastes like coconut.
+Let’s call it Virgin Coconut Oil is the one which tastes like coconut.
 Some people like it, and some people hate it.
-Use it, it contains medium-chain triglycerides.
-It is basically in the form of fats that are used by your brain for immediate energy.
-It is not considered exactly like fat in your body.
-It is more like fat that is going to be burned fast, that’s why it’s proven fat-burning to some degree.
+Use it; it contains medium-chain triglycerides.
+It is basically in the form of fats that your brain can use for immediate energy.

 The one important thing when choosing your fats source for cooking is stability.
-You don’t want it to overcook and overburn because you will do the same thing that manufacturers do with their corn oil and soy oil.
+You don’t want it to overcook and overburn because you will do the same thing manufacturers do with their corn oil and soy oil.
 You will burn the oil and then add all those byproducts created that you don’t want in your body.
-Long term you want to use it in your body every single day that’s just one that is adding to your kitchen.
+Long-term, you want to use it in your body every single day.
+That’s just one that is adding to your kitchen.

 What to do about BPA in cans of vegetables and fruit?

 Nick Pineault: Yes, sure.
-Maybe just a second tip quick is people are really afraid of BPA in cans.
 A lot of people buy beans and lentils in cans.
 Even I find myself buying them because they are really handy.
+Maybe just a second tip quick people are really afraid of BPA in cans.

-That being said, people are having a hard time digesting, the beans and lentils, because usually these are really hard to digest unless you soak them overnight and then boil them.
+So people have a hard time digesting the beans and lentils because usually, these are hard to digest unless you soak them overnight and then boil them.
 It is because it contains some toxins that are hard to digest.

-Even in India they soak and boil all their beans and lentils before making them into soups and stuff like that.
-When you use the bean and boil it right with no soaking at all you end up having digestive problems.
+Even in India, they soak and boil all their beans and lentils before making them into soups.
+You have digestive problems when you use the bean and boil it right with no soaking.

-That’s one thing that is interesting because they are a cheap protein source.
-Most people add beans to their diet and then they have all those funny jokes around them obviously because it gives you bloating and all the other side effects.
+That’s one interesting thing because they are a cheap protein source.
+Most people add beans to their diet, and then they have all those funny jokes around them, obviously because it gives you bloating and all the other side effects.
 So that’s one little tip to take home that I thought about on the truth about fat-burning foods.